 Chinatown Gay Bars

-Tantric – Undoubtedly Gay Singapore’s most popular bar for over 13 years and still bringing in immense weekend crowds who flock here for the funky mix of upbeat pop music.
-During the week Tantric is more casual and perfect for meeting friends – or Grindr hookups for a drink beforehand.
-Part of Singapore’s most popular rainbow landmark: the Home of the Blue Spin, one of Asia’s most significant gay bar groups who all serve the deadly Blue Spin namesake signature cocktail.
-Part of the same group is Backstage, May Wong’s Cafe, Peppermint Park, and Flavours Bar.
+- Tantric – Undoubtedly Gay Singapore’s most popular bar for over 13 years and still bringing in immense weekend crowds who flock here for the funky mix of upbeat pop music.
+During the week, Tantric is more casual and perfect for meeting friends – or Grindr hookups for a drink beforehand.
+Part of Singapore’s most popular rainbow landmark: the Home of the Blue Spin, one of Asia’s most significant gay bar groups that all serve the deadly Blue Spin namesake signature cocktail.
+Backstage, May Wong’s Cafe, Peppermint Park, and Flavours Bar are part of the same group.

 Other Gay-Popular Singapore Bars

-Lulu’s Lounge – An much-welcomed innovation on the Singapore nightlife scene with curated entertainment coupled with uniquely designed interiors reminiscent of a 1960’s New York backstreet club.
+- Lulu’s Lounge – An much-welcomed innovation on the Singapore nightlife scene with curated entertainment coupled with uniquely designed interiors reminiscent of a 1960’s New York backstreet club.
 Enjoy playful cocktails and jazz early in the night while later things evolve to include burlesque stars, retro DJs or any number of internationally acclaimed performances.
-Gay-popular, LuLu’s is ideal for a post-dinner drink or to getting wild and dancing into the early hours
+Gay-popular, LuLu’s is ideal for a post-dinner drink or for getting wild and dancing into the early hours.

 Gay Parties in Singapore

-Taboo – The only gay nightclub in Singapore’s ‘Pink Street’ (Neil Road in Chinatown) with a two-level dance floor that is crowded every Friday and Saturday night.
-Bass-heavy remixes from Top 40s or from 2000s era bring all the boys out, especially the young and trendy with a fun mix of locals and expats.
+- Taboo – The only gay nightclub in Singapore’s ‘Pink Street’ (Neil Road in Chinatown) with a two-level dance floor that is crowded every Friday and Saturday night.
+Bass-heavy remixes from the Top 40s or from the 2000s era bring all the boys out, especially the young and trendy, with a fun mix of locals and ex-pats.
 Their “Hot” party on the last Saturday of each month always features an international guest DJ and is the place to be!
 There is a fun unlimited beer and house pour drinks deal between 10 pm and midnight, though most people drink at tantric across the road beforehand.

-PLAY – Previously a gay club in Singapore but their main venue closed five years ago, and now they organize epic queer takeover dance parties 4-6 times a year.
-Expect very fashionable guys who quickly take their shirts off to reveal flawless bodies, international guest DJs, different dance zones and to party all night long.
+- PLAY – Previously a gay club in Singapore, but their main venue closed five years ago, and now they organize epic queer takeover dance parties 4-6 times a year.
+Expect fashionable guys who quickly take their shirts off to reveal flawless bodies, international guest DJs, different dance zones, and to party all night long.

 Gay Spa and Man Massage in Singapore

-The Cozy Men Spa – Fabulous holistic healing therapies in a home-based environment, including a variety of body treatments, super aroma ultrasonic hydrotherapy and facial treatments for individuals with different needs.
-Everything is covered from stress & weight management and general wellness to muscle relaxation, and body aches relief.
-Certified male therapists will see you your needs in cozy aroma-infused therapy rooms.
+- The Cozy Men Spa – Fabulous holistic healing therapies in a home-based environment, including a variety of body treatments, super aroma ultrasonic hydrotherapy and facial treatments for individuals with different needs.
+Everything is covered, from stress & weight management and general wellness to muscle relaxation, and body aches relief.
+Certified male therapists will see to your needs in cozy aroma-infused therapy rooms.

-Thomas D’esthetique – A high-end male spa and grooming center in Singapore dedicated to skin care, hair removal, and body contouring.
-The owner, Thomas Tong, has over 20 years experience in the beauty and healthcare industry and is now focussed on aesthetic science benefiting men who derive absolute pleasure from becoming an item of desire.
+- Thomas D’esthetique – A high-end male spa and grooming center in Singapore dedicated to skin care, hair removal, and body contouring.
+The owner, Thomas Tong, has over 20 years of experience in the beauty and healthcare industry and is now focused on aesthetic science benefiting men who derive absolute pleasure from becoming an item of desire.
 Their Brazilian/Hollywood Waxing is very popular.

-WaterSpa – A men’s-only boutique spa in Singapore with unique service rituals to awaken your mental & physical energies.
-Through the combination of mystical setting & soothing treatments options from their cute – and certified masseurs – you are promised a harmonious and tranquil experience.
+- WaterSpa – A men’s-only boutique spa in Singapore with unique service rituals to awaken your mental & physical energies.
+Through the combination of a mystical setting a d soothing treatment options from their cute – and certified masseurs – you are promised a harmonious and tranquil experience.